jeffb-stell/simple-webapp/README.md

 	~$ kitchen destroy

-In order to deploy to AWS.
+###Deploying to AWS

+For the purposes of this demonstration I already had a security group created with port 80 and port 22 open for ingress.
+I also used an existing public subnet that matches the region and availability zone configured above.

+I also generated a keypair with the [AWS CLI](http://docs.aws.amazon.com/cli/latest/reference/ec2/create-key-pair.html "AWS CLI").
+Which I then used to set the value of aws_ssh_key_id and transport.ssh_key

+	aws ec2 create-key-pair --key-name louie | ruby -e "require 'json'; puts JSON.parse(STDIN.read)['KeyMaterial']" > ~/.ssh/louie
+	sudo chmod 400 ~/.ssh/louie
+	export AWS_SSH_KEY_ID=louie

 Change the driver section in  .kitchen.yml to look like

 	driver:
 	  #name: vagrant